-3.7 Note Commitment Trees
+3.8 Note Commitment Trees

-A note commitment tree is an incremental Merkle tree of fixed depth used to store note commitments that JoinSplit transfers or Spend transfers produce.
+A note commitment tree is an incremental Merkle tree of fixed depth used to store note commitments that JoinSplit transfers or Spend transfers or Action transfers produce.
 Just as the unspent transaction output set (UTXO set) used in Bitcoin, it is used to express the existence of value and the capability to spend it.
 However, unlike the UTXO set, it is not the job of this tree to protect against double-spending, as it is append-only.

 A root of a note commitment tree is associated with each treestate (§ 3.4 'Transactions and Treestates' on p.
-15).
+16).

-Each node in the incremental Merkle tree is associated with a hash value of size l{Merkle}^{Sprout} or $\ell{Merkle}^{Sapling}$ bits.
+Each node in the incremental Merkle tree is associated with a hash value of size l{Merkle}^{Sprout} or $\ell{Merkle}^{Orchard}$ bits.
 The layer numbered h, counting from layer 0 at the root, has 2^h nodes with indices 0 to $2^h - 1$ inclusive.
 The hash value associated with the node at index i in layer h is denoted M_i^h .

-The index of a note's commitment at the leafmost layer (MerkleDepth^{Sprout} or MerkleDepth^{Sapling}) is called its note position.
+The index of a note's commitment at the leafmost layer (MerkleDepth^{Sprout} or MerkleDepth^{Sapling} or MerkleDepth^{Orchard}) is called its note position.

-3.8 Nullifier Sets
+3.9 Nullifier Sets

 Each full validator maintains a nullifier set logically associated with each treestate.
-As valid transactions containing JoinSplit transfers or Spend transfers are processed, the nullifiers revealed in JoinSplit descriptions and Spend descriptions are inserted into the nullifier set associated with the new treestate.
+As valid transactions containing JoinSplit transfers or Spend transfers or Action transfers are processed, the nullifiers revealed in JoinSplit descriptions and Spend descriptions and Action descriptions are inserted into the nullifier set associated with the new treestate.
 Nullifiers are enforced to be unique within a valid block chain, in order to prevent double-spends.

 Consensus rule: A nullifier MUST NOT repeat either within a transaction, or across transactions in a valid block chain.
-Sprout and Sapling nullifiers are considered disjoint, even if they have the same bit pattern.
+Sprout and Sapling and Orchard nullifiers are considered disjoint, even if they have the same bit pattern.

-3.9 Block Subsidy, Funding Streams, and Founders' Reward
+3.10 Block Subsidy, Funding Streams, and Founders' Reward